rockettheme/docs/Docs/joomla/extensions/roksprocket/headlines_mode.md

     * **Link** - If set, the link will show a **Read More** button as well as link the title.
 On specific themes, it will link the image in the headline, as well.
     * **Description** - Allows you to set a description for the headline.
 If this is left at *Default* the introtext from the article is used.

-6. The **Content Provider and Layout Type** section gives you the ability to set the Layout Mode you wish to use for the module.
-This is often the first setting you want to pay attention to when creating a new RokSprocket module.
-The Content Provider can vary, but in most Joomla instances, this will default to Joomla.

-7. The **Content Filter Rules** section gives you the ability to determine how the module will pull content to make up the headlines.
+6. The **Content Filter Rules** section gives you the ability to determine how the module will pull content to make up the headlines.
 For example, you can have the module pull articles that are within a specific category, contain a particular name or keyword in the title, or choose specific articles.
 You can also modify how this content is sorted in the module.

 ![][headlines_2]